Ryujinx emulator for Android

 Ryujinx for Android OS is an open-source Nintendo Switch emulator created by gdkchan and written in C#.

 Ryujinx is currently available also for Windows, Linux, iOS and macOS.
-It’s is available on GitHub under the MIT license.

 Features